-The New Zealand Horse

-DEBORAH CODDINGTON AND JANE USSHER

-A magnificent tribute to the New Zealand horse, documenting its pivotal role in the development of the early colony, in farming, transport, war, sport and in our affections.
-Warmly and expertly written, and including a range of historical images, this magnificent book is brought to startling life by the astounding photographs of Jane Ussher.

-DEBORAH CODDINGTON is a writer,

-journalist, broadcaster and former Member of Parliament.
-She lives in the Wairarapa.
+The New Zealand Horse DEBORAH CODDINGTON AND JANE USSHER A magnificent tribute to the New Zealand horse, documenting its pivotal role in the development of the early colony, in farming, transport, war, sport and in our affections.
+Warmly and expertly written, and including a range of historical images, this magnificent book is brought to life by the astounding photographs of Jane Ussher.
+DEBORAH CODDINGTON is a writer, journalist, broadcaster and former Member of Parliament.
 Her most recent book was The Good Life on Te Muna Road.
-She is a keen rider.
+She is a keen rider and lives in the Wairarapa.
 JANE USSHER is one of New Zealand's best known photographers.
 Her most recent books are Coast, Islands and Worship.
 Jane splits her time between Auckland and Kerikeri.

 PUBLISHED: November 2018

 ISBN: 9780995102927

 Hardback, 275 x 230mm.
-392 pages. \$90
+392 pages. \$55